-Get a unique, pretty & super cheap table top with this Wood Color Block Table Top tutorial!
+Build a unique, pretty & super cheap table top with this DIY Wood Color Block Table Top tutorial!
 This DIY would make a great bench top too.

 DIY Note: My Wood Color Block Table Top DIY from 2×4’s is 12 3/4″ x 17 1/4″.
 You’ll need to adjust the measurements to fit your table.

 - 2 – 1″ Corner Braces

 - Acrylic paints, like this 18 color set